-- Make long overdue benefit reforms to restore solvency to the unemployment trust fund.
+- Make long overdue benefit reforms to restore solvency to the state's Unemployment Trust Fund.

 - Ensure state wage and hour laws and regulations are more consistent with federal law.

-- Allow employers to suspend without pay salaried workers who violate a workplace violence or harassment policy, as they do now for nonsalaried employees.
+- Allow employers to suspend without pay salaried workers who violate workplace violence or harassment policies, as they do now for nonsalaried employees.

 - Ensure recommendations from the Governor's Committee on Climate Change and/or the new Comprehensive Energy Strategy don't increase the state's high energy costs.